-Namesake Brings Warmth and Texture into the Nursery with Newest Eloise Crib and Dresser Collection
+Namesake Brings Warmth and Texture Into the Nursery With Newest Eloise Crib and Dresser Collection

 The Eloise 4-in-1 Convertible Crib is available from $699 and the matching Eloise 7-Drawer Dresser is available from $799 with an optional changing tray to add on at $99.

-About Namesake: Namesake is designed for today’s parents with traditional taste in design, bringing timeless character into any current nursery space with award-winning furniture like the cast-iron Winston Crib and contemporary Crewe Recliner.
+Namesake is designed for today’s parents with traditional taste in design, bringing timeless character into any current nursery space with award-winning furniture like the cast-iron Winston Crib and contemporary Crewe Recliner.
 Namesake’s thoughtfully crafted styles are safe, planet-friendly and built to grow with the family.
 They are traditions worth keeping.
-Please find more information at www.namesakehome.com, facebook.com/namesakehome or Instagram @namesake_home.

 Michelle Cassidy